Published:

 Banks have strict Know Your Customer (KYC) requirements.
 You will need:

-• Personal Identification: Driver’s license or passport and SSN/ITIN for all beneficial owners.
+• Personal Identification: Driver’s license or passport and SSN/ITIN for all beneficial owners for multi-member LLCs.

 • LLC Formation Documents: Articles of Organization or Certificate of Formation.